tron-energy-market/tronzap-sdk-php/README.md

 - 1: Authentication error: Check your API token and ensure your signature is calculated correctly
 - 2: Invalid service or parameters: Check that the service name and parameters are correct
-- 5: Wallet not found: Verify the wallet address or contact support if you believe this is an error
+- 5: Internal wallet not found: contact support
 - 6: Insufficient funds: Add funds to your account or reduce the amount of energy you're requesting
 - 10: Invalid TRON address: Check the TRON address format.
 It should be a valid 34-character TRON address
 - 11: Invalid energy amount: Ensure the requested energy amount is valid